NataliUstinova/NataliUstinova/README.md

 ## About Me

-With 8 years in IT as a Project & Content Manager, I transitioned into programming to follow my passion.
+I have been working in IT since 2015, first as a Project & Content Manager, then I transitioned into programming to follow my passion.
 After completing an intensive 18-month web development course at Yandex EdTech, I have been working professionally as a frontend developer, specializing in React and Next.js.
 I thrive on solving complex problems and am always eager to learn new technologies.

 ---